gvsu-sta631/activity08-mini-competition/README.md

 This activity is intended to be completed in one week - two class meetings and outside of class work.
-Think of this as a “culminating activity” for Module 3 (Classification).
+Think of this as a “culminating activity” for generalized linear models.

 In this repository/directory, you should see the following items: